-Much uncertainty has been introduced into the US economy in early 2020 as a result of the spread of the COVID-19 virus, and we are not immune to this.
-As we look ahead to the rest of 2020 and beyond, we don't know what the economic environment will look like, but we remain very focused on a few key areas that make up the foundation of our current and future success.
+We have spent the last several years reducing risk and enhancing fleet and financing flexibility to ensure we're well positioned.
+While the pandemic continues to impact the industry, we are confident our fleet will continue to fill a critical role in the return to travel.
+We are focused on remaining aggressive and deliberate to take care of our people and our customers as we seek to emerge from this crisis as a better, stronger business.
 We believe our competitive advantage is and will continue to be our ability to provide best in class operations, maintain strong liquidity, and invest for the future.
-We believe as we remain firm in our execution of these objectives, SkyWest will continue to deliver on its mission for employees, our customers and our investors.
-We want to thank our team of professionals for their good work in delivering exceptional performance and world-class service to our more than 40 million passengers last year.
+We believe as we remain firm in our execution of these objectives, SkyWest will continue to create value for our employees, our customers and our investors.
+We want to thank our team of professionals for their good work in delivering exceptional performance and adapting to continue to deliver world-class service to our passengers last year.